How to get a divorce in California?

 - Splitting community property assets and determining what is separate property,

-- Attorney fees and who pays what and why, and
+- Attorneys fees and who pays what and why, and

 - Every other issue in your divorce.